Our COVID-19 Response

 We have remained open throughout these challenging times and are always here to support our community!

-We truly appreciate our families and are so thankful for the continued support through these uncertain times.
+We truly appreciate our families and are so thankful for the continued support.

 Hours are care have been reduced to ensure that students are able to remain in small groups through out the day.
-Current COVID hours are 7am to 5:30pm with optional extended care program from 5:30pm to 6pm.
+Current hours are 7am to 5:30pm with optional extended care program from 5:30pm to 6pm.

 Drop off and pick up are curbside only.
-Parents are asked to wear a mask at both drop off and pick up.
 Guests are not permitted into the facility when children and staff are present.

 We conduct health checks at the door each day prior to allowing students to attend.
 Those with a temperature of 100 or higher are not admitted to school that day.
 Children with a persistent cough, cloudy, yellow or green runny nose are not allowed to attend.
 Children on fever mediation, cough or cold mediation are also not allowed to attend.

 Handwashing for students and staff occurs at drop off, before and after each meal, after each bathroom or diaper change, after each outdoor play time and whenever a someone coughs or sneezes.